maxtoroq/maxtoroq.github.io/DbExtensions/docs/migrating/to-v6.md

 General features
 ----------------

+### Removed strong name

+The DbExtensions assembly is no longer strong named.

 ### Target frameworks

 v6 targets .NET 4.5, ending support for .NET 4.0. .NET Core support is coming (waiting for some missing APIs).